UCL-DSS/amex-hack/README.md

 ### Communication

-- Hackathon updates and submission links will be sent out via Facebook Page (https://www.facebook.com/theamexchallenge2020) and email.
+- Hackathon updates and submission links will be sent out via [_Facebook_ Page](https://www.facebook.com/theamexchallenge2020) and email.

--   The committee will create a _Slack_ channel for mentorship, help, and hackathon q&a's.
-Join the Slack channel here: https://join.slack.com/t/theamexchallenge2020/shared_invite/zt-gsxdm53l-~072aebG0Zz7FWkpweOWNA
+-   The committee has created a _Slack_ channel for mentorship, help, and hackathon Q&A's.
+Join the [Slack channel](https://join.slack.com/t/theamexchallenge2020/shared_invite/zt-gsxdm53l-~072aebG0Zz7FWkpweOWNA)

 -   Video conferrencing for presentations and events will be conducted on *Webex Meetings*.
 Meeting links will be sent out closer to the respective dates.